Ferhatmedtahar/building--api/README.md

 4 arguments
-created a middleware to handle error with 4 argument that catch error and to Trigger this middleware we just pass `next(err)` in the route for example who handle the undefined routes .and this err we create from custom class so we have `class+ route ` + middleware with 4 args 'error'
+created a middleware to handle error with 4 argument that catch error and to Trigger this middleware we just pass `next(err)` in the route for example who handle the undefined routes .and this err we create from custom class so we have `class+ route ` + middleware with 4 args 'error'.

 ---